maybebyte/anthesis/fdroid.md

   depending on use case.
 - [KISS Launcher](https://f-droid.org/en/packages/fr.neamar.kiss/).
 I
-  find that pinning a few choice apps and searching for the rest with KISS Launcher is a more pleasant experience than what the default launcher that comes with [GrapheneOS](https://grapheneos.org/) provides.
+  find that pinning a few choice apps and searching for the rest with KISS Launcher is a more pleasant experience relative to the default [GrapheneOS](https://grapheneos.org/) launcher.
 Also, launchers allow one to use custom icons (I use [Ameixa Monochrome](https://f-droid.org/en/packages/org.xphnx.ameixamonochrome/)).
 - [Netguard](https://netguard.me/).
 Block access to the internet per application.
 Unfortunately, I haven't found a way to combine it with